rawmind0/service-catalog/templates/sonarqube/1/README.md

 * Postgres Database + Sidekick for storing data

 ## Info
 * In default SonarQube stack will create "sonar" postgres database with sonar user.
-* Additional variables `http_proxy` and `https_proxy` are included, which can be helpfull in some cases.
+* For easy upgrades there are sidekicks for postgres data with dedicated storage.
+* Optional, you could use an external postgres database link.
 * Once SonarQube will start, make sure you setup correct information in setup page.
-* For easy upgrades there are sidekicks for both postgress and SonarQube with dedicated storage.

 ## Installing Plugins Manually
 * Go to [Plugin Library](http://docs.sonarqube.org/display/PLUG/Plugin+Library) and find your favourite plugins